 Technology is advancing, and cyber attacks are advancing right along with it.
 In a world where so much of our lives are on phones and computers, security for these devices is key.
 Organizations and individuals alike need cybersecurity professionals to help safeguard privacy and information.
 A master's degree in cybersecurity can be crucial in helping you advance your knowledge of computer security, and be prepared for important roles in the future of tech.

 Jump to career:

-The average annual salary for cyber security analysts is $99,000.
+The average annual salary for information security managers is $123,000.
 This is well above the national average salary in the U.S. which is $56,000, making it a great career choice.
-Entry-level salaries are around $42,000 per year, with the top 10% earning more than $152,000 per year.
+Entry-level salaries are around $101,000 per year, with the top 10% earning more than $149,000 per year.
 A master's degree can greatly impact your salary level, propeling your forward in position and pay.
 Salaries for this kind of position will also greatly vary based on the location, the organization where you are working, and the specific kind of work you are doing.

-While you can become a cybersecurity analyst with a bachelor's degree, a master's degree will make you even more competitive for this role.
+While you can become an information security manager with a bachelor's degree, a master's degree will make you even more competitive for this role.
 A master's degree will give you added knowledge and management skills that can help you excel in this role.
 Most cybersecurity professionals will have experience in other areas of IT before moving into cybersecurity, and a master's degree can help prove you have the necessary background and experience for this role.

-Cyber security analysts are expected to grow 32% by the year 2028, over 5 times faster than the national average for job growth.
+Information security management roles are expected to grow 32% by the year 2028, over 5 times faster than the national average for job growth.
 This is because as technology advances, the need for professionals who know how to secure data and increase privacy are increasingly vital.

 job growth by 2028